 - Siracha sauce and honey provide a bit of spice and sweetness to the meatballs.

 - Garlic and ginger are classic additions to flavor the meatballs.
-I like using grated aromatics in these meatballs, so they incorporate smoothly without big chunks.
+We like using grated aromatics in these meatballs, so they incorporate well, without big chunks.
 You can find tubes of prepared minced ginger in most grocery produce sections.

-- Sesame oil adds a nutty flavor and helps crisp the meatballs while they bake.
+- Sesame oil adds a nutty flavor and helps crisp the outside of the meatballs as they bake.

 - Lime adds a bit of acidity and freshness to the sauce.